 From which cruise you will see it: All itineraries pass through here

-10. Discover the surroundings of the pier
+10. Discover the surroundings of the wharf

 Cruises usually depart from the west coast of Manhattan, at Midtown.
 The docks are at the perfect height in Manhattan to organize various experiences or activities in the surrounding area to make the most of your time.